 The Master of Arts: International Studies program is comprised of a total of 34 units to be completed in 16-18 months online.
-Course MAIG 515 International Field Work includes 3 weeks of international travel, coordinated and led by MAIS faculty, to one of the four regions: China and its neighboring countries, Southeast Asia, Africa, and Central/South America.
+Course MAIG 515 International Field Work includes 3 weeks of international travel, coordinated and led by MAIS faculty, to one of the four regions: China, Southeast Asia, Africa, and Central/South America.

 Coursework culminates with a Capstone Project that allows you to apply both the theoretical knowledge gained throughout the program and the practical observations and research from your international experience.

 This course examines theories and issues related to intercultural communication, including principles and processes of communicating from one culture to another, how identity is negotiated in cross-cultural communication, and how communication across cultures affects behavior and attitudes.
 The course helps students implement strategies for effective interaction among members of different cultures.

 This course examines the most significant issues facing today’s global politics and leadership, including the key factors governing international relations, the techniques, instruments and common practices.
 The course will further facilitate students’ understanding and analysis on global politics and their subtleties so they could be prepared to dissect and develop new strategies as global politics evolve.